 Bosses love holding meetings because it makes them feel in charge.
 They get to stroke their ego when they cannot stroke something else.

-I could go one for days about the differences between a leader and a boss, although by now I am sure you are getting the idea.
-Leaders lead while bosses, well, who knows what the hell they do because they probably don’t have a clue either.
-Be a leader, not a run of the mill schmuck.
+I could go on for days about the differences between a leader and a boss, although by now I am sure you are getting the idea.
+Leaders lead while bosses, well, who knows what they actually do because they probably don’t have a clue either.
+When put in a leadership position, be a leader.